kholia/OSX-KVM/README.md

   This step may need to be adapted for your Linux distribution.

-* Clone this repository again on your QEMU system.
+* Clone this repository on your QEMU system.
 Files from this repository are used in the following steps.

   ```
   cd ~